 If you believe the licensing of your idea is worth the money, or if your customer research has shown you people desperately need your product, filing a patent could be a good idea.

-On the other hand, if you’re getting the patent to show off or get some social proof behind your brand, it’s probably not be the best decision.
+On the other hand, if you’re getting the patent to show off or get some social proof behind your brand, it’s probably not the best decision.

 Are you thinking about filing a patent?
 If so, what are your main concerns or doubts about this process?
 Let us know your questions in the comments below!